Generate Laravel Code Using Artisan Command – Short Blueprint Guide

 Generating Components Defined in Yaml file

-After that, you can simply generate all of this using blueprint:build command.
+After that, you can simply generate all of this using blueprint:build a command.

 php artisan blueprint:build

-Next, we will execute the command and blueprint will generate all of this files and even update routes/web.php.
+Next, we will execute the command and the blueprint will generate all of these files and even update routes/web.php.

 Created: